keyvank/tsp/src/1-compute.md

 print('}')
 ```

-In order to use this tool for running your Brainfuck programs:
+To use this tool for running your Brainfuck programs:

-1. Write your Brainfuck program in a file: `main.bf`
+1. Write your Brainfuck program in a file called `main.bf`.
 2. Transpile it to C: `python3 bf2c.py < main.bf > main.c`
 3. Compile the C program: `gcc main.c`
 4. Run the program: `./a.out`

-Let's try to build things with this language now!
+Now let's try building some things with this language!

-**Hello World!**
+## Hello Brainfuck!

-Printing a string is the first thing people actually do when learning a new programming language.
-Surprisingly, printing stuff isn't that straightforward in an esoteric programming language like Brainfuck.
-Since a Brainfuck program's inputs and outputs are bytes, we'll need to work with an 8-bit character encoding (Like ASCII) in order to work with strings.
+Printing a string is one of the first things people do when learning a new programming language.
+Surprisingly, printing text isn't that straightforward in an esoteric language like Brainfuck.
+Since a Brainfuck program's inputs and outputs are bytes, we need to work with an 8-bit character encoding (such as ASCII) in order to handle strings.

-The instruction `.` is responsible for outputting bytes, and it outputs the byte the program is currently pointing at.
-So we somehow have to put our desired ASCII code in that memory location in order to print it.
-Naively, this would mean we have to put a lot of `+` instructions to make the current memory cell equal with our desired ASCII character.
-For example, we'll need to put 72 `+` instructions in order to print a `H` character!
-There are ways we can optimize the process of printing a string.
-Since the number 72 is already in the memory, we won't need to put 69 other `+` signs in another memory location in order to print the next letter `E`, we'll just need to subtract the old character by 3 (72-3=69), and print it again!
-This way we can write a Brainfuck program that can print "HELLO WORLD" in around 160 instructions:
+The instruction `.` is responsible for outputting bytes, and it prints the byte stored in the memory cell that the program is currently pointing to.
+Therefore, we somehow need to place the desired ASCII value in that memory cell before printing it.

+A naïve approach would require many `+` instructions to increment the current memory cell until it reaches the ASCII value of the desired character.
+For example, we would need 72 `+` instructions to print the character `H`.

+However, there are ways to optimize this process.
+Once the value 72 is already in memory, we don't need to add 69 `+` instructions in another memory cell to print the next letter, `E`.
+Instead, we can simply subtract 3 from the current value (since 72-3=69) and print again.

+Using this idea, we can write a Brainfuck program that prints "HELLO WORLD" in roughly 160 instructions:

 ```
 +++++++++++++++++++++++++++++++++++